 - Higher SEER-rated air conditioners come with additional features to help you save more.
 These features may involve variable-speed cooling.
 Instead of going at full speed all the time, these air conditioners can fine-tune blower speeds adjusted for your cooling needs.
 This creates quieter and more energy-efficient cooling.
 While an air conditioner with a better SEER rating is often more expensive, it may be eligible for valuable rebates.
 And the energy savings over its life span may help it pay for itself.

 Start Your Air Conditioning Installation with Appalachian Heating Today

 When you’re planning for air conditioning replacement, the company who hooks it up is just as critical as the model you choose.
-Appalachian Heating is one of the number one names for air conditioning installation in Mount Hope.
+Appalachian Heating is one of the number one names for air conditioning installation in Beckley and Mount Hope.
 From helping you select the right solution for your residence to reviewing financing options to professional installation, working with our professionals is a breeze.
 Reach us at 304-707-0600 to get started today!